Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights

-Oddsmakers expect the Cleveland Browns (3-1) to be competitive in their attempt to continue their two-game winning streak, as they are just 2.5-point underdogs in a matchup with the Los Angeles Chargers (3-1) on Sunday, October 10, 2021 at SoFi Stadium.
-The over/under is set at 47 points for the game.
+The Cleveland Browns (3-1) are slight, 2.5-point underdogs as they attempt to extend their three-game winning streak in a matchup with the Los Angeles Chargers (3-1) on Sunday, October 10, 2021 at SoFi Stadium.
+The point total for the outing is set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.